 01 of 07

 After all of the effort gardeners spend trying to get finicky roses to bloom and shrug off pests and diseases, an aggressive grower like Rosa multiflora seems almost welcome.
 However, this Asian import, which arrived in the United States in 1866 as a root stock for ornamental roses and was likely the original host plant of rose rosette disease, can now be found in large thickets in all types of habitats, from wetlands to prairies.
 These dense growths exclude all kinds of native plants, and disrupt the ecosystem by denying birds a place to nest.
 A single plant can produce one million seeds, which can retain the ability to sprout for 20 years.

-If you're looking for a hardy, low maintenance rose, plant a rose from the 'Knock Out,' 'Drift,' or 'Carefree' series.
-These will bloom all season with little more than an annual pruning.
+If you're looking for a hardy, low-maintenance rose, plant a rose from the 'Knock Out,' 'Drift,' or 'Carefree' series.
+These will bloom all season with little more than annual pruning.

 02 of 07

 As an 1806 introduction, Japanese honeysuckle seemed like a good idea, as it was ornamental and provided erosion control.
-Now the plant is considered an invasive across the eastern United States.
+Now the plant is considered invasive across the eastern United States.
 The aggressive vines form smothering mats in natural areas, and can even girdle young trees.
 The native coral honeysuckle, Lonicera sempervirens, is a pretty substitute.

 03 of 07

 Weedy, destructive, and... available at your local nursery?
 Unfortunately, this 1916 import is still found at garden centers everywhere.
-Wisteria sinensis is a literal snake in the grass when it comes to forests, as the vines kill native trees by slowing strangling them, causing even mature trees to topple from girdling.
+Wisteria sinensis is a literal snake in the grass when it comes to forests, as the vines kill native trees by slowly strangling them, causing even mature trees to topple from girdling.
 This creates openings in the forest canopy that allows the invasive wisteria to proliferate even further.

 Instead of Chinese wisteria, choose the native and equally lovely Wisteria frutescens.
-It has a less aggressive growth habit, with a mature height more suitable to gardens than the massive Asian counterpart.
+It has a less aggressive growth habit, with a mature height more suitable to gardens than its massive Asian counterpart.

 04 of 07